Catholic Worker: Later years and continued advocacy (1960s–1998)

-Modern Era (1998-present)
+Modern era (1998–present)

 The Catholic Worker maintains a price of one penny per copy, ensuring affordability for all readers.
 Additionally, an annual subscription is available for 25 cents, with seven issues distributed throughout the year.
 However, foreign subscriptions are priced at 30 cents.

 In both 2020 and 2022, the Catholic Worker maintained around 20,000 mail subscribers.
 Additionally, the collective movement has expanded significantly from its origins as a newspaper and a single small house in New York to encompassing 187 communities in a decentralized network, collaborating with numerous partners worldwide.

 According to The Nation, as of May 2023, it has approximately 26,000 subscribers.

 According to managing editor Joanne Kennedy, they continue to manually lay out the paper instead of using digital software.
 Additionally, they have consciously opted against having a website or email.
 They have deliberately abstained from releasing a digital edition of the newspaper.

 Amanda W. Daloisio serves as the co-managing editor of The Catholic Worker.

 The development of CatholicWorker.org, a website not officially affiliated with the movement but created by Jim Allaire to serve as a digital hub for Catholic Worker communities.
 Despite initial skepticism within the movement about embracing technology, platforms like Instagram and Facebook have become avenues for outreach, connecting younger generations with the movement's values of social justice and hospitality.

 Notable contributors

-There are some notable figures associated with The Catholic Worker (New York) newspaper which include the following:
+Notable figures associated with The Catholic Worker (New York) newspaper include the following: